impress-org/seamless-donations/readme.txt

 **IMPORTANT: Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
 If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).**

 = 5.0.21 =
+* Added option to require billing address collection in Stripe checkout form
 * Added SSL security status indicators and checks for Stripe
 * Added code to poll Stripe for repeating donation transaction data
 * Added an Seamless Donations cron subsystem, mostly for Stripe polling
 * Added one-time-run function that fixes transaction IDs for Stripe recurring donations
 * Added a whole series of internal utility functions for getting transaction data from Stripe
 * Added debug mode option to run a block of test code on Seamless Donations initialization
+* Added diagnostic message for when Seamless Donations redirects to Stripe during donation
+* Increased visible field size for Stripe keys
+* Fixed Stripe field entry validation for Stripe keys so already-entered keys aren't deleted on error

 = 5.0.20 =
 * Added additional diagnostic log data for Stripe payments